-Ask the Expert: Hospital executive, on building a case (and budget for) interoperability
+Ask the Expert: Hospital Executive on Interoperability

 Michele Oglesby is Bridge Connector’s Chief Compliance Officer, with extensive experience driving profitability and growth for hospital systems, including for Vanderbilt University Medical Center, Envision Healthcare, and others.
 Below, she explains the hospital executive persona, their business role within an organization, and how interoperability, or a lack thereof, affects ROI in the hospital care setting.
 This is the first installment of our “Ask the Expert” blog series, presented in a Q&A format, so you can hear directly from our in-house experts and partners, in their words.